The key formatting requirements are.

 Depending on the nature of the emergency, you may be able to apply through the exceptional circumstances procedures for the late penalty to be waived.
 In this case you would need to provide supporting evidence for this to be considered.

-If you do not submit an assessment within five days of the submission date, and do not submit a valid claim for exceptional circumstances in relation to the assignment the following will apply.
+If you do not submit a summative assignment within five days of the submission date, and do not submit a valid claim for exceptional circumstances in relation to the assignment the following will apply.

 If you do not submit a ‘re-assessment attempt’ (eg where you have already failed the first attempt) within five days of the submission date, and do not submit a valid claim for exceptional circumstances in relation to the non-submission, the following will apply.

 If you think that you will require an extension to your module submission deadline due to a exceptional circumstance refer to the exceptional circumstances policy guidance.
-A claim form can be downloaded from this page.
+Details of how to make a claim can be found on this page.

 If you are requesting an extension you must submit your exceptional claim form no later than the submission deadline.
 You should submit your claim form by the deadline even if your evidence is not yet available.